mrhenryyu/minimal-mistakes/_pages/jekyll.md

 1. How to make a list
 2. How to create headers
 3. How to add links
+Links are the easiest to show.
+Here is a sample [link](https://www.google.ca) that links to Google.
+They are easy to bring `inline` to your text.
 4. How to add photos
 5. How to add code to your Jekyll Article